prioritizr/prioritizr/docs/reference/add_gurobi_solver.md

 ## Start solution format

-Broadly speaking, the argument to `start_solution` must be in the same format as the planning unit data in the argument to `x`.
-Further details on the correct format are listed separately for each of the different planning unit data formats:
+Broadly speaking, `start_solution` must be in the same format as the planning unit data in `x`.
+Further details on the correct format are described below.

 - `x` has `numeric` planning units:

-  The argument to `start_solution` must be a `numeric` vector with each element corresponding to a different planning unit.
-It should have the same number of planning units as those in the argument to `x`.
-  Additionally, any planning units missing cost (`NA`) values should also have missing (`NA`) values in the argument to `start_solution`.
+  Here `start_solution` must be a `numeric` vector with each element corresponding to a different planning unit.
+It should have the same number of planning units as those in `x`.
+Additionally, any planning units with missing cost (`NA`) values should also have missing (`NA`) values in the `start_solution`.

 - `x` has `matrix` planning units:

-  The argument to `start_solution` must be a `matrix` vector with each row corresponding to a different planning unit, and each column correspond to a different management zone.
-It should have the same number of planning units and zones as those in the argument to `x`.
-  Additionally, any planning units missing cost (`NA`) values for a particular zone should also have a missing (`NA`) values in the argument to `start_solution`.
+  Here `start_solution` must be a `matrix` vector with each row corresponding to a different planning unit, and each column correspond to a different management zone.
+It should have the same number of planning units and zones as those in `x`.
+Additionally, any planning units with missing cost (`NA`) values for a particular zone should also have a missing (`NA`) values in `start_solution`.

 - `x` has
   [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html)
   planning units:

-  The argument to `start_solution` be a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object where different cells correspond to different planning units and layers correspond to a different management zones.
-It should have the same dimensionality (rows, columns, layers), resolution, extent, and coordinate reference system as the planning units in the argument to `x`.
-Additionally, any planning units missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in the argument to `start_solution`.
+  Here `start_solution` be a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html)
+  object where different cells correspond to different planning units and layers correspond to a different management zones.
+It should have the same dimensionality (rows, columns, layers), resolution, extent, and coordinate reference system as the planning units in `x`.
+  Additionally, any planning units with missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in `start_solution`.

 - `x` has `data.frame` planning units:

-  The argument to `start_solution` must be a `data.frame` with each column corresponding to a different zone, each row corresponding to a different planning unit, and cell values corresponding to the solution value.
+  Here `start_solution` must be a `data.frame` with each column corresponding to a different zone, each row corresponding to a different planning unit, and cell values corresponding to the solution value.
 This means that if a `data.frame` object containing the solution also contains additional columns, then these columns will need to be subsetted prior to using this function (see below for example with [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) data).
-  Additionally, any planning units missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in the argument to `start_solution`.
+  Additionally, any planning units with missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in `start_solution`.

 - `x` has [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html)
   planning units:

-  The argument to `start_solution` must be a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object with each column corresponding to a different zone, each row corresponding to a different planning unit, and cell values
+  Here `start_solution` must be a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object with each column corresponding to a different zone, each row corresponding to a different planning unit, and cell values